robabrazado/adventofcode2024/README.md

 Also, there's some code style inconsistency with this day, because I only remembered like halfway through part 2 that I could use switch-case on enums. :) So it goes!

 Just a small side note: I'm getting more and more fond of backing grid-like puzzles with non-grid backing implementations...until it comes time to make a `toString()`.
 If I was never doing visualizations, I wouldn't have to be mucking around with 2D arrays so much.
 That's not a complaint, though...just an observation.
 It does make me wonder if I'm saving myself anything by not using 2D arrays just from the get-go, but I think it's good practice regardless.

+## Day 16: Reindeer Maze

+[On day 22] I'm not even checking any code in for this yet.
+I did start working on it on day 16 but quickly ran into trouble, and eventually I just had to abandon ship and go to bed.
+At the time of this writing, it's been long enough that I don't even remember what I was stuck on, so when I do get back to this one, I might end up starting from scratch.
+We'll see.

+## Day 17: Chronospatial Computer

+## Day 18: RAM Run

+## Day 19: Linen Layout

+## Day 20: Race Condition

+## Day 21: Keypad Conundrum

+[On day 22] I started work on this on day 21 but bungled it somehow.
+As with Day 16, by the time I end up getting back to this, I might start over.

+## Day 22: Monkey Market